Nahum

 They chose to turn their backs on God and so they were controlled by their sinful natures.
 The result for them, as well as for those of us who do not trust in Jesus, is that they were overtaken by their sin and will be judged for it on the last day.

-From you, O Nineveh, has one come forth who plots evil against the Lord and counsels wickedness.
+Out of you, [Ninveh,] he came, one who plots evil against ADONAI, who counsels wickedness.

 As we saw in Jonah, repentance started with the king; now we see that the return to disobedience began with the leadership as well.
 They simply got tired of waiting and trusting in God.
 The same thing happened during the early days of the "church" (see 2 Peter 2) and even more today.